newmediacollective/Sites/README.md

 ```

 ### Regenerating Site
-If you ever run into a snag and edit the `app/.sites/{host}/data/posts.json` file (which is essentially a little database of posts), you can regenerate your site to match with:
+If you ever edit the `app/.sites/{host}/data/posts.json` file - which is essentially a little database of posts - you can regenerate your site with:
 ```
 python app/content_manager.py regenerate -s {host}
 ```

 ### Multiple Sites
-Managing multiple sites on the same machine is pretty simple, since all of the scripts take a {host} argumentL
+Managing multiple sites on the same machine is pretty simple, since all of the scripts take a {host} argument.

 **1. Create a new site on your server**
 ```